Bots increase exposure to negative and inflammatory content in online social systems: Results

-In Group 1, concepts of ``freedom'' and ``independence'' are dramatically associated with ``fight'', ``shame'' against the Spanish government, ``dictatorship'' and blame against ``police violence''.
-In Group 2, these associations are missing, providing strong quantitative evidence that Group 1 consists of Independentists.
-To test the way bots influence Independentists, we further distinguish between associations coming from bots and humans.
-Negative associations for the content of Group 1 comes exclusively from bots interactions, highlighting that bots act on humans by bolstering instability and hatred-driven content.
+In Group 1, concepts of ``freedom'' and ``independence'' are dramatically associated with ``fight'', ``shame'' against the Spanish government, ``dictatorship'', and blame against ``police violence''.
+In Group 2, these associations are completely missing, providing strong quantitative evidence that Group 1 consists of Independentists.
+By combining this finding with the analysis shown in Fig.~\ref{fig:interdependency}, which highlights the existence of only two groups, we deduce that Group 2 consists of Constitutionalists and non-Independentists.
+We further distinguish between associations coming from bots and humans.
+Negative associations for the content of Group 1 comes exclusively from bots, highlighting their intent of bolstering conflict.

+To enrich the results provided by our data-driven sentiment and network analyses, we performed human coding of 2,413 tweets posted by humans and social bots (see SI Appendix).
+The analysis confirms the trends of sentiment polarities for human-to-human interactions, with shared content becoming increasingly pessimistic as a reaction to the violence registered on the onset of the referendum day.
+Moreover, human coding of the content of automated tweets confirms that bots mainly promoted news-media titles from hubs, mimicking the trend of human emotions and hence boosting sentiments of alarmism, fear and reprobation during and after the vote.